24/7 on-demand availability / safer life at home

 Problem

-Benefits need to be felt and measured: less friction, better response, fewer false alarms.
+Value must be felt and measured at critical points: less friction, better response, fewer false alarms.

 Capability: Evidence Protocol